-Semantic Schema Editor Semantic annotations (data “of interest” pertaining to a given mesh) are required to properly use the synthetic data extension.
-These annotations inform the extension about what objects in the scene need bounding boxes, pose estimations, etc… The Semantic Schema Editor provides a way to apply these annotations to prims on the stage through a UI.
+Semantics Schema Editor Semantic annotations (data “of interest” pertaining to a given mesh) are required to properly use the synthetic data extension.
+These annotations inform the extension about what objects in the scene need bounding boxes, pose estimations, etc… The Semantics Schema Editor provides a way to apply these annotations to prims on the stage through a UI.

 Visualizer The Replicator visualizer enables you to visualize the semantic labels for 2D/3D bounding boxes, normals, depth and more.

 Randomizers: Replicator’s randomization tools allow developers to easily create domain randomized scenes, quickly sampling from assets, materials, lighting, and camera positions.

 Omni.syntheticdata: Omni.synthetiticdata is the lowest level component of the Replicator software stack, and it will ship as a built-in extension in all future versions of the Omniverse Kit SDK.
 The omni.syntheticdata extension provides low level integration with the RTX renderer, and the OmniGraph computation graph system.This is the component that powers the computation graphs for Replicator’s Ground Truth extraction Annotators, passing Arbitrary Output Variables or AOVs from the renderer through to the Annotators.